ocaml/RFCs/Committee.md

 There is no process for members of the public at large to directly add or remove committee members.
 (That is, there is no public vote.)
 Representative voting across the internet is fraught, and the drawbacks to such a system seem to outweigh any benefits.
 It is expected that a misbehaving committee (say, one that selects only its friends and ignores other nominations) loses legitimacy and is publicly called into question in an attempt to make changes for the better in its operation.

+## Conflicts of interest

+For the sake of transparency, the committee chair is expected to disclose any known potential conflict of interest between committee members and proponents of a specific language change at the start of the committee deliberation.

+Taking in account the small world nature of the OCaml community, the committee considers that transparency is a sufficient measure to avoid unconscious or covert influences on the deliberation.
+Thus conflicted committee members are not expected to recuse themselves from the deliberation nor the potential votes.

+As a supplementary measure, if a shepherd is in a position of conflict of interests, they should delegate the final report on the committee deliberation to a non-conflicted committee member.

+Currently, the committee classifies at least the following situation as being unconditional source of conflict of interests:

+A. being in the same institution as the proponents of a language change
+B. on-going or recent contractual or financial ties to the proponent of the language change

+Other sources of conflicts of interest should be reported to the committee chair at the start of a deliberation at the personal discretion of committee members.